geforcefan/ercanakyuerek.de/content/about/index.md

 title: About me
 ---
 {{< avatar >}}
-Hey there!
-I'm Ercan Akyürek, a tech enthusiast in my early thirties who's super into all things innovative.
-I grew up in Germany, surrounded by a mix of German and Turkish cultures that have shaped my view of the world.
+Hi, I’m Ercan Akyürek, a tech enthusiast in my early thirties.
+I grew up in Germany, shaped by both German and Turkish cultures, which gave me a unique perspective on life and technology.

-My love for computers started way back when I got my first VTech learning computer.
-I didn't really get coding at first, but I was totally hooked on the endless possibilities it offered.
-I taught myself programming in PHP and later ventured into the world of C++.
-By the time I was 16, I was already working professionally, developing a digital asset management system for a company and later working in finance.
-My skills have improved over the years, but my passion for tech has stayed strong.
+My passion for computers started early with a VTech learning computer.
+Although I didn’t fully grasp coding at first, I was hooked by the possibilities.
+I taught myself PHP, later ventured into C++, and by 16, I was working professionally, developing a digital asset management system for a company.
+Over the years, I’ve refined my skills and stayed deeply passionate about tech.

-I'm all about web development, especially within the awesome React ecosystem.
-I'm really good with TypeScript and I know my way around C++ and WebAssembly to make my real-time web apps, like simulations, super fast and efficient.
+These days, I focus on web development, especially with React and TypeScript.
+I also use C++ and WebAssembly to create high-performance applications, like simulations and real-time web apps.

-In my free time, I have a unique hobby—building roller coasters on my computer using NoLimits Roller Coaster.
-I play around with tracks, roll interpolations, and all that cool stuff.
-I've even coded some libraries for a few games.
-Oh, and I've taken up darts as a substitute for soccer because of some knee injuries.
-I also love playing the guitar, which I started after getting injured in a soccer match when I was 18.
-Playing guitar is the ultimate stress reliever for me, especially since I'm a die-hard metal fan.
+In my free time, I enjoy designing roller coasters virtually with NoLimits Roller Coaster.
+I work on track layouts, roll interpolations, and other technical details, and I’ve even written libraries for games.
+After knee injuries forced me to give up soccer, I picked up the guitar at 18 and, more recently, started playing darts.
+The guitar has become my favorite way to relax, especially since I’m a big fan of metal music.

-I'm happily married and have the most adorable 15-month-old kid.
-I'm already introducing them to the world of computers because it's never too early to start, right?
-My family means everything to me, and they've always been there, supporting my interests and passions.
-Right now, I'm working on an open-source roller coaster simulator that I hope will be a super useful resource for the community.
+I’m married and have a wonderful 3-year-old.
+I’ve already started introducing them to computers because it’s never too early to spark curiosity!
+My family is my biggest source of support and inspiration.
+Currently, I’m working on an open-source roller coaster simulator that I hope will benefit the community and fellow enthusiasts.

-Let's connect and dive into the exciting world of technology together!
+Let’s connect and dive into the world of technology and innovation together!